Ber-geb/Meme-Generator/README.md

 Please visit the following repo https://github.com/gitname/react-gh-pages where there is a very in-depth README section that will help you run the react app here.

+### Netlify

+Here is a link to the React app on this repo deployed in netlify: https://m3m3g3n3rator.netlify.app/

 ### Reference
 This project as mentioned earlier was given by the lovely people at Scrimba.
 Here is a direct link to the video they have providing the prompt and the code.